 1. Determination of Purchase Price.
 For illustrative purposes only, if the Closing Price were greater than \$30.00, then the aggregate Purchase Price would be \$45.2 million, less the Third Party Expenses of J3.
-Assuming the Closing Price is \$32.50 and assuming the Assumptions, then the Purchase Price would be equal to \$44.6 million (comprised of \$45.2 million less \$600,000 in Third Party Expenses); the cash portion of the Merger Consideration would be \$7.874 million (equal to the difference between (x) the product of 19% multiplied by \$44.6 million, and (y) \$600,000 in Third Party Expenses) and the stock portion of the Merger Consideration would be stock, portion of the Merger Consideration would be stock portion of the Merger Consideration of the stock portion of the merger Consideration of the Stock portion of the merger Consideration would consist of 1,130,031 shares of Gartner Common Stock.
+Assuming the Closing Price is \$32.50 and assuming the Assumptions, then the Purchase Price would be equal to \$44.6 million (comprised of \$45.2 million less \$600,000 in Third Party Expenses); the cash portion of the Merger Consideration would be \$7.874 million (equal to the difference between (x) the product of 19% multiplied by \$44.6 million, and (y) \$600,000 in Third Party Expenses) and the stock portion of the Merger Consideration would be stock portion of the Merger Consideration of the stock portion of the merger Consideration stock.
 Furthermore, shares of J3 Capital Stock, J3 Warrants and J3 Options would be entitled to cash and shares of Gartner Common Stock as follows: